 What are other benefits enjoyed by St. Mary residents?

+- Health Insurance: Various medical and dental plans are offered for residents and their families.
 Credit is given to those residents choosing not to receive medical benefits through SMMC (evidence of other medical coverage is required).

 - Parking is free for residents in the SMMC parking structure.

 - Lab Coats and Scrubs are provided.

 - Library access is available 24 hours a day.
 A large selection of hardcopy and electronic textbooks and journals are available.
 Close access to key patient care areas.

 High-speed Internet access is available in the library and throughout the hospital.
 Electronic journals (e.g. NEJM, JAMA, etc.) and MD Consult (including First Consult) are available on all computers.

 - Photo-copying is available to residents 24 hours a day.